JindongJindong

 Getting Started

-This guide will help you add Jindong to your Compose Multiplatform project.
+This guide will help you add Jindong to your Kotlin Multiplatform project.

 Requirements